Jones, Turner and Evans: Jones, Turner and Evans

 The company opened in 1837 with subcontracts from Edward Bury and Robert Stephenson.
 They provided locomotives for the North Union Railway and the Midland Counties Railway (MCR), the latter all 2-2-2 with 5 ft 6 in diameter driving wheels, and 12 × 18 in cylinders.
 In 1840, they built two four-coupled 0-4-2s for the MCR.
 Further orders included engines for the Great Northern Railway, London and Brighton Railway and the Grand Junction Railway.
 They also supplied six broad gauge engines for the Great Western Railway, the first of the class being Firefly.
 In 1841 built four for the Eastern Counties Railway.

 Also in 1841 they exported two 0-4-2 locomotives to Austria: Minotaurus and Ajax.
 Ajax is now the oldest preserved steam locomotive in mainland Europe.
 It was built for the inauguration of the Kaiser Ferdinands-Nordbahn in 1837.
 Originally built to transport goods it was, due to its large wheels and capability for high speeds, used for passenger services also.
 In 1874 it was withdrawn from service but not scrapped.
 From 1897 Ajax was stored at the Austrian Railway Museum.
 In 1908 on the occasion of the 70th anniversary of the Kaiser Ferdinands-Nordbahn it was restored and shortly afterwards transferred to the Techisches Museum in Vienna, where it is still on display.

 Jones and Potts

+LNWR Stephenson patent long boiler 2+2-2-0 No 189 at Curzon Street, Birmingham, circa 1859.
+One of a class of ten supplied to the London and North Western Railway (Southern Division) by Jones and Potts in 1847-1848: one (no. 175) bought by the LNWR (S. Div.) ready-made, possibly built 1846, and nine ordered by the Chester and Holyhead Railway, but delivered to the LNWR (S. Div.) in 1847-48 as nos.
+182-190.

 After the initial railway boom, by 1844, orders were becoming slack and Jones formed a partnership with Arthur Potts, renaming the company Jones and Potts.
 Mr. Potts was instrumental in securing many more orders, particularly from the Eastern Counties Railway.

 Two long-boilered freight locomotives, No. 36 and 37 Bristol and Hercules, were supplied to the Birmingham and Gloucester Railway in June 1844.
 On Midland Railway takeover they were renumbered 222 and 223 and rebuilt around 1855 as Well tanks and assigned to banking duties on the Lickey Incline.